Sitka, Alaska: Climate

-Sitka has an oceanic climate (Köppen Cfb) with moderate, but generally cool, temperatures and abundant precipitation.
-The average annual precipitation is 131.74 in; average seasonal snowfall is 33 in, falling on 233 and 19 days respectively.
+Sitka has an oceanic climate (Köppen: Cfb) with moderate, but generally cool, temperatures and abundant precipitation.
+The average annual precipitation is 131.74 in; average seasonal snowfall is 33 in, falling on 233 and 19 days, respectively.
 The mean annual temperature is 45.3 °F, with monthly means ranging from 36.4 °F in January to 57.2 °F in August.

 The climate is relatively mild when compared to other parts of the state.
-Only 5.1 days per year see highs at or above 70 °F; conversely, there are only 10 days with the high not exceeding freezing.
-The winters are extremely mild compared to inland areas of similar and much more southerly parallels due to the intense maritime moderation.
+Only 5.1 days per year see highs at or above 70 °F; conversely, there are only 10 days with the high not above freezing.
+The winters are extremely mild compared to inland areas of similar and much more southerly parallels, due to the intense maritime moderation.
 The relatively mild nights ensure that four months stay above the 50 F isotherm that normally separates inland areas from being boreal in nature.
-Due to the mild winter nights, hardiness zone is low for the latitude (from 6b to 8a).
+Due to the mild winter nights, hardiness zone is high for the latitude (from 6b to 8a).

 The highest temperature ever recorded was 88 °F on July 30, 1976, and July 31, 2020.
 The lowest temperature ever recorded was -1 °F on February 16–17, 1948.